superstreamlabs/memphis.go/README.md

 msgs, err := conn.FetchMessages("<station-name>", "<consumer-name>",
   memphis.FetchBatchSize(<int>) // defaults to 10
   memphis.FetchConsumerGroup("<consumer-group>"), // defaults to consumer name
-  memphis.FetchBatchMaxWaitTime(<time.Duration>), // defaults to 5 seconds, has to be at least 1 ms
+  memphis.FetchBatchMaxWaitTime(<time.Duration>), // defaults to 100 millis, has to be at least 100 ms
-  memphis.FetchMaxAckTime(<time.Duration>), // defaults to 30 sec
+  memphis.FetchMaxAckTime(<time.Duration>), // defaults to 10 sec
   memphis.FetchMaxMsgDeliveries(<int>), // defaults to 2
   memphis.FetchConsumerErrorHandler(func(*Consumer, error){})
   memphis.FetchStartConsumeFromSeq(<uint64>)// start consuming from a specific sequence. defaults to 1